How to win friends and influence people… particularly at the polls.

 - Know your job description.
 Your duties, roles, and responsibilities are not necessarily the same as those of other mayors in your area.
 They are partially spelled out in state code, but local laws and ordinances (including resolutions) complete the picture.
+(For example, did you know that Utah mayors can get funding for their municipality by declaring a local emergency?)
 Make sure you read the state code, (this civiclinQ module helps) and your municipality’s code.

 - Stick to your job description.
 Don’t take on responsibilities that should be done by someone else.
 Focus on what the law says you should be doing and do it well.